smr-j/restAPI/README.md

 # Cloud Computing : CI/CD Workflows [REST API Update]

-I cloned the repo from the last assignment and will be updating it!
+The general structure of this repo is taken from the prior assignment, although I have a feeling that this isn't traditional structure, and I'm somewhat questioning whether I set this up correctly as per the assignment requests.

-This repository currently contains code files from an extremely simplistic fighting simulator created when the owner of this repository was still learning to program in Python.
+This repository currently contains code files for an extremely simple REST API, related tests, and Dockerfiles for both code files.

+I'm going to be 100% honest here - I did not run this prior to committing - I just checked the code as best as I could and prepared to upload it.

 ## About the Workflow
 The workflow in this repository should be configured to automatically run the test.py files in the src folder every time anything is pushed back to any branch.